mahend72/ICSThreatQA-Dataset/README.md

 - _Human-in-the-Loop Validation_: To improve the diversity and relevance of the questions, the dataset creation process employed a human-in-the-loop approach.
 This ensured that the dataset contained unique and creative questions that go beyond simple question classification and capture the complexities of real-world ICS security concerns.

 - _Usability_: The dataset is designed to be a practical resource for security teams, offering insights into various threats, security measures, and attack scenarios.
-Each question type is crafted to be useful for different stages of threat analysis, from gathering factual data to forming expert opinions.
+Each question type is framed to be useful for different stages of threat analysis, from gathering factual data to forming expert opinions.

 Overall, the ICSThreatQA dataset is a robust tool for enhancing the capabilities of cybersecurity professionals working in ICS environments.
 The combination of factual, contrastive, inferential, and opinion-based questions ensures that it provides a comprehensive resource for tackling a wide range of security challenges.